Save This Recipe

 Grease Strategy 101 (Because Bacon Grease Is Liquid Gold)

-To clean the pot, fill it with hot soapy water, let it sit a minute, then scrub.
-Easy peasy.
+To clean the pot, just fill it with hot soapy water and let it sit a few minutes before washing.
+No elbow grease required (ha!).

 Final Thoughts: Bacon, But Smarter

-Now, if you’ll excuse me, I’ve got a plate of bacon with my name on it.
+Now if you’ll excuse me, I have a warm plate of bacon with my name on it.
+And probably one more “sample” before I sit down—because that’s just how it goes around here.